drewby/observable-code-aspnet/README.md

 ### Tracing

 The API uses [ActivitySource](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activitysource) to generate trace spans for each API call and sub-call.
 The trace spans are linked together to form a trace that represents the entire operation.
-The API logs the trace and sends it to a backend tracing system, such as [Zipkin](https://zipkin.io/) or [Jaeger](https://www.jaegertracing.io/), for analysis.
+The API records the trace which can be collected and sent to a backend system, such as [Zipkin](https://zipkin.io/) or [Jaeger](https://www.jaegertracing.io/), for analysis.

 ### Logging